+- An individual.

+- An Academy Trust.

+- A charity which is newly registered.

+- Other public sector organisations but you could work with one of the types of organisations listed above, as a delivery partner.

-- Childcare providers (including early years). - Schools, regardless of their charitable status. - An individual. - A charity or CIC that is based overseas. - Community organisations that do not fit any of our eligibility criteria, such as a sports organisation which is not a charity or CIC. - Not-for-profit organisations that are not registered as either a charity or CIC.
+- A charity that is based overseas.

+- Community organisations that do not fit any of our eligibility criteria, such as a sports organisation which is not a charity.

+- Not-for-profit organisations that are not registered as a charity.

 - A private or for-profit company.

-- Local Authorities
+- Local authorities.

-- NHS Trusts or organisations delivering statutory services.